zmunro/Python-Lessons/lab_4_functions.md

 ## <u>Scope</u>

-In the body of the function, we only have access to variables passed into the function(`x` and `y`) as well as any variables that are defined **globally** in our program, meaning they are not inside any function (**it is not good practice to have global variables**).
-If there is a global variable named `x` and then we have a function that takes an argument that is named `x`, then when the function get's called, the `x` from the function's argument will take precedence over the value of `x` defined globally.
-This can get confusing, so it is a good idea to **AVOID GLOBAL VARIABLES**.
-For example, look at the following code:
+In a function, you only have access to variables passed into the function, as well as any variables that are defined **globally** in your program, meaning they are defined outside of the functions (**it is not good practice to have global variables**).
+If there is a global variable called `name` and then we have a function that takes an argument that is called `name`, then when the function get's called, it is not clear which will be the value of `name` inside the function; will it be the value of the global variable called `name` or the value of whatever was passed to the function?

+The answer is that the `name` variable from the function's argument will take precedence over the value of the global variable called `name`.
+This can get confusing, so it is a good idea to **NOT USE GLOBAL VARIABLES**.
+For an example of confusing usage of global variables, look at the following code:

 ```python
 name = "billy"